How CostSignals Calculates Legal Costs

 Category Breakdown

-Our legal calculators span 10 categories.
-Each category draws on specialized data sources and domain-specific assumptions.
+This methodology page currently documents 13 categories from our broader catalog of 360 legal calculator pages.
+Each documented category draws on specialized data sources and domain-specific assumptions.

 Data Sources

-• American Academy of Orthopaedic Surgeons (AAOS) knee injury surgical outcome and cost data
+- American Academy of Orthopaedic Surgeons (AAOS) knee injury treatment guidelines and surgical cost data

 Key Assumptions